Deutsch: Lunge / Español: Pulmón / Português: Pulmão / Français: Poumon / Italiano: Polmone

 Well-Known Examples

-- Running: Challenges and improves lung capacity and oxygen delivery.
+- Running: Challenges and improves lung capacity and Oxygen Delivery.

 - Swimming: Requires controlled breathing, enhancing lung efficiency and capacity.

-- HIIT: High-intensity interval training improves the aerobic and anaerobic capacity of the lungs.
+- HIIT: High-intensity interval training improves the aerobic and Anaerobic capacity of the lungs.

 - Yoga and Pranayama: Breathing-focused practices that strengthen the lungs and diaphragm.

-- Cycling: A cardiovascular activity that promotes lung endurance and stamina.
+- Cycling: A cardiovascular activity that promotes lung endurance and Stamina.

 Risks and Challenges

-- Overexertion: Extreme physical exertion can strain the lungs, leading to shortness of breath or discomfort.
+- Overexertion: Extreme physical Exertion can Strain the lungs, leading to shortness of breath or discomfort.

 - Respiratory Conditions: Asthma or chronic obstructive pulmonary disease (COPD) may limit lung capacity but can be managed with tailored exercises.